- PLAN YOUR VISIT

 Education and Conservation

-You can see the Zoo’s North American river otters in the Otter River exhibit near Penguin Island.
-Otter River was built in 1994 and features a cascading waterfall, two pools and naturalistic climbing logs.
+You can see our North American river otters at Otter River across from Penguin Island, which features a cascading waterfall, two pools and naturalistic climbing logs.

 River otters are medium-sized carnivore weighing from 11-30 pounds.
 Like other members of the weasel family, they have a long, flexible body and short legs.
 Their fur is short, dense and water resistant; making them well-suited to cold weather conditions.
 Both males and females are brownish-black but coloration varies widely based on location.
 Their underside is typically a creamy color but can range from pale brown to grey.
 Males are slightly larger and heavier than females.